ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/resurs-merchant-api-for-prestashop.md

 ![](images/prestashop-partpayment-widget-choices.png)

-- **Aktiverad**: Enables or disables the widget globally.
+- **Enabled**: Enables or disables the widget globally.
-- **Betalningsmetod**: The specific payment method from Resurs (e.g., Delbetalning) that should be used for widget calculation.
+- **Payment Method**: The specific payment method from Resurs (e.g., Delbetalning) that should be used for widget calculation.
-- **Avbetalningstid**: Defines the installment period (in months or predefined intervals).
+- **Annuity Period**: Defines the installment period (in months or predefined intervals).
-- **Threshold**: Minimum cart amount required for the widget to appear.
+- **Limit**: Minimum cart amount required for the widget to appear.
 If the product price is below this threshold, the widget is not shown.
+- **Select legal Read More link**: Which information should be shown when a user clicks the Read More link.
+- **Show cost example**: Whether to show a calculated cost example or not.

 #### Frontend Behavior